 - The FBI technology can be attacked by a computer’s anti-virus program, causing system freeze-ups.
 The anti-virus programs installed on these users’ computers can also cause damage once they sense an installed FBI’s malware – as it happened with anti-virus program, which shut down a medical device during heart surgery.

 - Online security tools become more important than ever.
 Dangerously, Rule 41 intends to undermine security software, such as VPNs and proxies, on hacked computers.
 It also threatens the anonymity of Tor network that provides an uncensored Internet experience.
-Besides being used by whistleblowers and journalists, VPNs are used by millions of people around the world to stay private from government surveillance, to access geo-blocked sites and for many other reasons.
+Besides being used by whistleblowers and journalists, VPNs are used by millions of people around the world to stay private from government surveillance and protect their private information from intrusive data harvesters.
 However, NordVPN remains convinced that the tightening surveillance will encourage people to use VPNs more, not less.
 VPNs encrypt user Internet data into a secure tunnel, and hide a person’s IP address.
 When choosing a VPN, it’s important to choose one that doesn’t keep user logs – such as NordVPN.
 But because of tightening surveillance and spying techniques, people need to start being extra vigilant and protect their online privacy by all possible means – and VPN is only one of them.
 It’s important to use anti-spyware software, to make sure to use a Firewall, not to install unapproved programs on the computer that might contain bugs, and to be generally vigilant about the kind of information one shares online.